Vasa Stajić

-Vasa Stajić (10 February 1878 — 10 February 1947) was a Serbian writer and philosopher.
+Vasa Stajić (10 February 1878 – 10 February 1947) was a Serbian writer and philosopher.
 He was born in Mokrin in 1878, and died in Novi Sad in 1947 where he spent most of his life.
-He was secretary of the Serbian Cultural Society from 1920-1922 and its president twice (1935-1936 and 1947).
+He was secretary of the Serbian Cultural Society from 1920 to 1922 and its president twice (1935–36 and 1947).
 A statue of him appears in front of the Serbian Cultural Society.

 Stajić wrote several biographies of famous people and families.
 He was one of the most important figures of modern cultural and political Vojvodina.